 The range shapes will be selected after drawing the selection rectangle.

 To group the shapes, go to the Selection Menu and select the Group option.

 Once the figures have been grouped, only the handles for the grouped figure will be visible as opposed to the handles of each individual figure used to create the stove.

 Next, add the refrigerator into the kitchen.
 Start by drawing the body of the refrigerator with the Rectangle Tool.

-Enter "R" into the Text Editor and then click anywhere outside of the editor to dismiss it.
+Enter "R" into the Text Editor and tap outside of the editor to dismiss it.